 Chinese electronics firm TCL ("The Creative Life") thus the current name

 TCL Chinese.
-A story about the partnership appeared in Beyond the Marquee.
+A story about the partnership appeared on the site Beyond the Marquee.

 Hollywood, drawing over four million annual visitors, more than the